Heatblur-Simulations/f-4e-manual/src/cockpit/wso/upfront_indicators.md

 system, most likely caused by a bleed air duct failure.

 If the light is illuminated, reduce the airspeed and wait 15 seconds.
-Then press the CNI cooling reset button next to it.
+Then, press the CNI cooling reset button next to it.

-Should the light stay illuminated remain at reduced power and speed and land as soon as practical.
+Should the light stay illuminated, remain at reduced power and speed and land as soon as practical.

 ## Cooling Reset Button